Louis Jules Mancini, Duke of Nevers: Personal life

+On 14 October 1782, he remarried Marie-Thérèse de Brancas.
+She was the daughter of Louis de Brancas, Marshal of France and Ambassador to Spain.

-Styled Prince de Vergagne whilst heir to his father's titles, he was also a Prince of the Holy Roman Empire and a Knight of the Golden Fleece and of the Holy Spirit.
+Styled Prince de Vergagne while heir to his father's titles, he was also a Prince of the Holy Roman Empire and a Knight of the Golden Fleece and of the Holy Spirit.
 The dukedom became extinct upon his death.